Nos limites da Mentalidade Revolucionária

 _____________________________

-At the limits of the Revolutionary Mentality
+At the Limits of the Revolutionary Mindset

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site